VTrelat/Hopcroft_verif/Progress_Report.md

-# Biweekly report for tracking progress
+# Bimonthly report for tracking progress

 ---